cmdctrlesc/dynamic-color-logger/README.md

 ```

 This is useful when onboarding on large and/or convoluted codebases where the call stack is not obvious from the architecture.
-In such cases we might want to log different things with different colors to beytter keep track them.
+In such cases we might want to log different variables with different colors to better keep track of the changes in state.